Jan 17, 2023

 Programmatic in TV

 Streaming subscriptions irreversibly changed the TV landscape.
-Market researchers predict that 2023 will be the first year households with only streaming subscriptions will outnumber households that prefer satellite or cable.
+Market researchers predict that 2023 was the first year households with only streaming subscriptions will outnumber households that prefer satellite or cable, with no signs of slowing down..
 Alongside that change, programmatic video ads will see an increase.

 Investing in video is expensive.
 The alternative to forego video may sound appealing to your budget.
 However, while planning an omnichannel marketing strategy, including video may be critical to your brand’s ROI.
 Almost half of programmatic advertising uses video.
 With a significant percentage of all digital video ads transacting programmatically, it’s fair to say if you’re not preparing a video strategy, you’re behind.